Honors College Capstone Project

 - Research conducted as part of a course-related activity is generally exempt from IRB requirements.
 However, the use of the information outside the classroom (i.e., the public presentation of the research) negates this exemption and may require IRB approval or an exemption determination.
 Failure to receive required approvals will preclude students from presenting their research in public.

-- For more information, visit http://tigger.uic.edu/depts/ovcr/research/ or contact the Office for the Protection of Research Subjects at 312.996.1711 or email@example.com.
+- For more information, contact the Office for the Protection of Research Subjects at 312-996-1711 or firstname.lastname@example.org.

-Students working on larger projects involving faculty, graduate students, and other undergraduates as a team filling various roles (such as an Engineering Senior Design Project) may work together, but students must individually produce their written portion of the Capstone emphasizing their particular role in the project.
+Students may work on larger projects involving faculty, graduate students, and other undergraduates as a team (such as an Engineering Senior Design Project), but students must individually produce their written portion of the Capstone emphasizing their particular role in the project.
 Students should consult with the Project Supervisor about what data can be included in their written Capstone and how the work of the larger research group should be represented.

 Students are expected to complete the Capstone Project over two semesters, and they must enroll in HON 322 (0-credit hours) for each of those semesters.
 HON 322 replaces HON 222 as the required Honors College course registration.
 Students who complete a Capstone prior to their last semester at UIC should enroll in HON 222 for subsequent semesters and resume Honors Activities until graduation.

-In addition to registering for HON 322, students are encouraged to enroll in research or independent study courses during their work on the project.
-Since Capstone research may require a significant amount of the student’s time during the semester, it is often advisable for students to substitute an independent research course for one of their major courses during one or both semesters of intensive work on the Capstone Project.
+In addition to registering for HON 322, students may also enroll in research or independent study courses during their work on the project.
 Departmental advisors, Honors College Fellows, Project Supervisors, and Honors College staff can help identify such courses.

 Registering for HON 322 also involves the following paperwork: